Tesfer/DbdServerSelecting/README.md

 3. Select the server we need in the list
 4. Click the button: "Create rules"

 !IMPORTANT!
 Currently only supports the STEAM version of the game.
-Before use, check the hosts file in advance and delete unnecessary/non-working servers AWS, if they were added there
+Before use, check the hosts file and remove AWS servers if they were added.
+Windows Firewall must be enabled.